 A few studies back this up.

-One randomized controlled trial put this to the test in 60 acne vulgaris patients, treating their skin with either a topical placebo gel or a black seed oil gel twice daily for two months 27.
-The black seed oil group saw:
+In one randomized controlled trial, 40 patients with Hashimoto’s took either a placebo or black seed oil for two months 29.
+The black seed oil group saw their:

 Black Seed Oil: A Practical User Guide

-In the studies we looked at, black cumin seed oil had health benefits in oral doses from as little as 200 mg to as high as 6 g (6,000mg)/day.
+In the studies we looked at, black cumin seed oil had health benefits at oral doses ranging from 200 mg to 6 g (6,000 mg)/day.

-At the clinic, we generally start clients at 1g (1,000 mg) of black cumin seed oil a day taken by mouth, working up from there if there are no problems with tolerating it.
-If you’re using lower dosages, it’s a good idea to look for a product that has a higher level of thymoquinone (5% or over).
+At the clinic, we generally start clients on 1g (1,000 mg) of black cumin seed oil per day, taken by mouth, and work up from there if there are no problems tolerating it.
+If you’re using lower doses, it’s a good idea to look for a product with a higher thymoquinone content (5% or higher).

 Here’s a graphic of how we use black cumin seed oil in the clinic: